Please read each section of information below carefully before you submit your program.

 Overall Excellence in Community Media entries must be submitted by an access organization, cable company, educational institution, local government, or other institution that provides public, educational, or governmental access services.
 A compilation of your best work which may include both edited and non-edited projects.
 The overall excellence entry can be no longer than 20 minutes in length.
 When creating compilation videos for Overall Excellence or any category that requires compilation, please ensure that you are following industry standards for copyright and licensing procedures for music or other creative assets included in your final product.
 The Overall Excellence divisions are based on the access organization’s annual operating budget:

 (4) More than $1,000,000

-Overall Excellence entries should include excerpts from programming representing Public, Education and Government that first aired between January 1, 2020 and December 31, 2020.
-The excerpts should be separated by black, a character-generated slate or a video bridge.
-The total running time must not exceed 20 minutes.
+Overall Excellence entries should include excerpts from programming representing Public, Education and Government that first aired between January 1, 2022 and December 31, 2022.

 Entries will be disqualified if: